CtrlK

 Completeness

 The description only addresses 'when' to use the skill but completely omits 'what' the skill does.
-There are no concrete capabilities or actions described.
+There's no explanation of the actual capabilities or actions performed.

 1 / 3